pcambra/ember-in-viewport/README.md

   A single number or array of numbers between 0.0 and 1.0.
 A value of 0.0 means the target will be visible when the first pixel enters the viewport.
 A value of 1.0 means the entire target must be visible to fire the didEnterViewport hook.
   (https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Thresholds)

+- `scrollableArea`

+  Default: null

+  A CSS selector for the scrollable area.  e.g. `".my-list"`

 - `viewportUseRAF: boolean`

   Default: Depends on browser